SeisComP/seiscomp/src/system/apps/descriptions/diskmon.rst

-Diskmon is a SeisComP3 init script that checks on each call to :program:`seiscomp check` the filesystem by running the following command:
+Diskmon is a SeisComP init script that checks on each call to :program:`seiscomp check` the filesystem by running the following command:

 .. code-block:: sh